Tina L. Cheng: Career

-Upon completing her graduate degree in public health at the University of California, Berkeley, followed by a research fellowship at the University of Massachusetts, Cheng worked at the Children's National Hospital in Washington, D.C.
+Upon completing her graduate degree in public health at the University of California, Berkeley, followed by a research fellowship at the University of Massachusetts, Cheng worked at the Children's National Hospital in Washington, D.C. and founded the Generations Clinic.
 She remained there for eight years before being recruited to become the director of Johns Hopkins University's Children's Center Division of General Pediatrics and Adolescent Medicine.
-In this role, she merged Johns Hopkins’ pediatric primary care and subspecialty clinics under one outpatient roof called the David M. Rubenstein Child Health Building.
+In this role, she led a team addressing social determinants of health, and for 15 years co-led the NIH funded DC Baltimore Research Center on Child Health Disparities.
+In 2013, Cheng and colleagues established Centro SOL (Salud and Opportunity for Latinos) to partner with the community in addressing the needs of a growing immigrant community.
 In 2014, Cheng and colleague Sara Johnson founded the Ruth and Norman Rales Center for the Integration of Health and Education which serves over 1,500 students at two Baltimore charter schools.

-As a result of her work in pediatrics, Cheng was honored as a Trailblazing Women in Business at the 2016 annual Women in Business Trailblazers in Healthcare Awards Dinner.
+As a result of her work in pediatrics, in 2015 Cheng received the American Academy of Pediatrics Education Award, and was honored as a Trailblazing Women in Business at the 2016 annual Women in Business Trailblazers in Healthcare Awards Dinner.
 The following year, she was appointed to the Given Foundation Professorship and director of the Department of Pediatrics and was elected to the National Academy of Medicine.
 In 2018, Cheng was recognized by the Daily Record as one of the Most Influential Marylanders for her dedication and commitment to children's health.

 In 2020, Cheng was named the B.K.
 Rachford Memorial Chair in Pediatrics, Chief Medical Officer, and Research Foundation Director of Cincinnati Children's Hospital Medical Center.
 The following year, Johns Hopkins recognized her work with a Portrait Honor.